Sundae-Shop-Consulting/npsp-workflows-to-flows/README.md

 - Contact: Email Changed
 - Contact: Phone Changed
 - Opportunity: Copy FMV to Amount

+## Flow Design

+Rather than migrate the existing workflows as-is (with four different workflow rules to manage contact phone, for example) this consolidates the field updates to better use flow's capabilities.

 The following workflow rules are replaced by Contact: Email Changed:
 - Contact.EmailChanged_Alternate